RedPro0701/QuirkQuack/README.md

       Save it to some location
       Enter the location into the text field
    Format: Intel Hex
--Press Go and it should upload the bootloader
+- Press Go and it should upload the bootloader

 ### Setting up Arduino IDE